The Mule (2014 film): Plot

 Croft goes to the judge and extends the sentence to ten days, despite Jasmine's pleas.
-She visits Ray and tells him that if he is ever released, he should testify against Croft and Paris for holding him held against his will and their cruel behavior.
+She visits Ray and tells him that if he is ever released, he should testify against Croft and Paris for holding him against his will and their cruel behavior.
 She has reported the extended detention to a newspaper, but the newspaper is busy reporting the 1983 America's Cup race.

 After Pat steals his car, John drunkenly admits to Judy his part in the scheme, and she kicks him out.
 John heads to Pat's bar, where he threatens to expose him to the police.
 Pat has John strangled by his Thai chef, Phuk.

 In the middle of the night, Ray is unable to stop himself from defecating in his bed.
 After making sure the guard is asleep, Ray ingests the condoms again, gagging profusely and trying not to vomit, before the guard wakes.

 Still insisting that Ray is hiding the drugs, Croft goes to the judge and finally extends the sentence to the maximum of 14 days.
 On the 12th night, Ray puts his plan into action.
 He excretes one of the condoms and places some of the heroin in the beer of the police officer guarding him, putting him to sleep.
 He then excretes the rest of the condoms, and using a coin taken from the police officer's wallet, starts to unscrew the back panel of the television.

 Pat sings at Gavin's funeral.
 Judy, fearful for Ray's health, attempts to force-feed Ray his favourite meal cooked with heavy laxatives.
 Ray refuses to eat it, and the police have to pull his mother away from him.
 The police eat the meal and are struck with intense diarrhea.

 On the last night, the police officers are trying to watch the 1983 America's Cup, but the television is displaying static, so they call reception to have it repaired.
 On the morning of the last day, Paris furiously attempts to make Ray finally go to the toilet, but Paris discovers there are no drugs in his stomach contents.
 He attacks Ray, but Croft and another officer arrive before Paris can force Ray to swallow glass.
 An ambulance is called, and Ray hands Croft a photograph of Pat.
 A furious Paris trashes the hotel room looking for the drugs and finds a hidden microphone in a flower vase.
 Paris realizes his threats and confession to Ray have been recorded, revealing his corruption, and Croft enters the room and arrests him while berating him, admitting that he bent the rules, but Paris broke them by killing Gavin.
 Croft has also sent police to arrest Pat, but the Thai heroin boss instructs Phuk not to permit the police to take Pat alive, and he is beaten to death as the police arrive.
 At the television repair shop where he works, Ray smiles as he looks at the televisions in the window where he hid the heroin.